bslatkin/dpxdt/README.md

     <dd>Artifact ID (SHA1 hash) of the log file from the perceptual diff process associated with the run.</dd>
     <dt>diff_success</dt>
     <dd>Present and non-empty string when the diff process ran successfully.
 May be missing when diff ran and reported a log but may need to retry for this run.</dd>
+    <dt>run_failed</dt>
+    <dd>Present and non-empty string when the run failed for some reason.
+May be missing when capture ran and reported a log but may need to retry for this run.</dd>
+    <dt>distortion</dt>
+    <dd>Float amount of difference found in the diff that was uploaded, as a float between 0 and 1</dd>
 </dl>

 ##### Returns